NVT

 nVent Electric plc Industrials - Electrical Equipment & Parts Investor Relations →

-Over the past 364 weeks of data, NVT has crossed below its 200-week moving average 3 times.
+Over the past 370 weeks of data, NVT has crossed below its 200-week moving average 3 times.
 On average, these episodes lasted 22 weeks.
-The average one-year return after crossing below was -8.2%, suggesting these dips have not historically been reliable buying opportunities for this stock.
+Historically, investors who bought NVT at the start of these episodes saw an average one-year return of +49.0%.

 Free cash flow has been growing at a 1.6% compound annual rate, with 4 consecutive years of positive cash generation.